-When you first register your pregnancy, you will be allocated to a midwife who will care for you during your pregnancy, labour and following the birth of your baby.
-Midwives are health professionals who specialise in caring for women and babies during birth and pregnancy and support your health and wellbeing throughout.
+When you first register your pregnancy, you will be allocated to a midwifery team who will care for you during your pregnancy, labour and following the birth of your baby.

 Appointments will be: